-Another scheme was today unveiled – the new £2bn “Kickstart Scheme” is designed to create hundreds of thousands of jobs for people aged 16 to 24 by directly paying their wages for six months.
+Another scheme was unveiled today – the new £2bn “Kickstart Scheme”.
+This scheme is designed to create hundreds of thousands of jobs for people aged 16 to 24 by directly paying their wages for six months.

 This may be a bigger incentive to businesses to hire young people who are currently claiming Universal Credit.
 The scheme will be used to pay the National Minimum Wage for 25 hours per week, which can be topped up by employers to give them a better hourly rate or more hours.
 Employers will also receive £1,000 to cover their overhead costs.
 Employers can apply from August.

 The announcements are a positive move to avoid a ‘lost generation’ of the workforce.
 However, it’s a very narrow support package aimed at a specific age range and experience level.
 This may not help businesses in the short to medium term as these new recruits won’t have the experience and training that businesses may need to kick start their business.
 But, it does enable an employer to recruit someone and gauge their potential.

 It was disappointing to see that the National Insurance holiday that was rumoured before today was not announced.
 The best way to assist employment is to cut employers’ NIC.
 This is effectively an employment tax and could have been another initiative to help SMEs recruit and retain staff.
 Such a move could have helped more employers over a wider range of sectors and across the whole age range of their workforce.